Dspecht7123/ASP.NETCoreLocalizationResourceFileManger/README.md

 For example, the files `Create.de.resx` and `Create.en.resx` would be combined.
 You would see it in the "Available Paths" select under the path `pathToYourRepository/Create`.

 When you select a path, a table with all the keys and corresponding translations is shown.
 When the Save-Button is pressed, the current data is saved to the corresponding .resx-files.

+If you want to add a new key, enter the key-value in the input-field under the table and press the Add-Button.
+The new key will be added at the top of the table.

 ## Known Issues